February 20, 2014

 Francis … George … whatever your name is, you are a breath of fresh air!

-Some would disagree with the new Pope, but most who do have loads of money or work for people who have loads of money in the hope they they will have loads of money too —and keep it as a hedge against falling into the pit of poverty Francis so emphatically refers to and find themselves having to eat crow (literally).
+Some would disagree with the new Pope, but most who do have loads of money or work for people who have loads of money in the hope they they will have loads of money too; money to keep it as a hedge against falling into the pit of poverty Francis so emphatically refers to.
 Most who disdain what I call the Pope’s Defense of Jesus Act are apologists for greed.

-Take Rush Limbaugh who, despite his girth, is one of the smallest men I know of —a twerp of enormous proportions; an ethical cipher with a grand diameter.
-Limbaugh doesn’t like what Pope Francis has said —which, considering the history of Limbaugh’s mouth, ought to convince anyone with even a shred of moral understanding that Francis is really onto something.
+Take Rush Limbaugh who, despite his girth, is one of the smallest men I can think of —a twerp of enormous proportions; an ethical cipher with a grand diameter.
+Limbaugh doesn’t like what Pope Francis has said —which, considering the history of Limbaugh’s mouth, ought to convince anyone with even a shred of moral sense that Francis is really onto something.

 Limbaugh said, “It’s sad because this pope makes it very clear he doesn’t know what he’s talking about when it comes to capitalism and socialism and so forth.
 But regardless, what this is, somebody has either written this for him or gotten to him.
 This is just pure Marxism coming out of the mouth of the Pope.”